gochanadev/floasis-items-react/README.md

 # FLOASIS Items -- Create and Sell ***Decentralized NFT Accessories***!
 Welcome to FLOASIS Items!!!
 Unleash your creativity and deploy your own NFT store on the Flow blockchain.

-FLOSIS Items NFTs are the perfect accessories for [FLOASIS NFTs](https://floasis.fun), like hats, rocket ships, game assets, or anything else you can imagine, all created as pixel art and saved on-chain, inside the NFT itself.
+FLOSIS Items NFTs are the perfect accessories for [FLOASIS NFTs](https://floasis.fun), like hats, rocket ships, game assets, or many other things you can imagine, all created as pixel art and saved on-chain, inside the NFT itself.
 I like to call them ***Decentralized NFT Accessories*** because it's not just me who can create and sell the NFT accessories used by FLOASIS NFTs, it's anyone.
-You don't owe me a cut of your sales, you don't need my permission!!!
+You don't owe me a cut of your sales -- you don't need my permission!!!

 FLOASIS Items are created using [IaNFT](https://github.com/hichana/iaNFT), which means the ability to modify their on-chain artwork is embedded within the NFT itself.
-You can change their colors, composite them as layers to create new and unique on-chain art, and view/download them as SVGs or various image formats in front-end applications (with more functionality to come).
+You can change their colors, composite them as layers to create new and unique on-chain art, and view/download them as SVGs or various image formats in front-end applications (with more functionality from IaNFT possible).
 It's the owner of the NFT who decides if and when to modify the internal state (the artwork) of the NFT, and they can do so across any future projects as it's only simple transaction code that is needed to change colors and recomposite layers! (link to the transactinos here).

 This project should have all you need to create your own accessory NFTs for The FLOASIS and sell them on Flow.
 Join the movement to create truly collaborative and decentralized on-chain NFT experiences with your own FLOASIS Items project!!!

 ## About FLOASIS Items:

+### No Bullshit
+In theory, sales from FLOASIS Items stores deployed and run by various community members should drive sales of FLOASIS NFTs.
+Good for you, good for me :).
+The FLOASIS and FLOASIS Items should demonstrate the ability for IaNFT to enable us to create truly composable, truly decentralized cross-project NFTs.
+There is no hyped-up bullshit roadmap with IaNFT, The FLOASIS or FLOASIS Items.
+Let's instead build great NFT experiences on the merit of the technology and the blood, sweat and tears that we put into it!

 ### License
-Let's get this one out of the way before you start building...
+Let's get this out of the way before you start building...
 ALL artwork and source code from FLOASIS Items are in the public domain via [CCO 1.0](https://creativecommons.org/publicdomain/zero/1.0/) and [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) respectively.
 Fork and build build build Flow devs!!!
-You're also welcome to use any of the art or code to create an entirely new NFT project and rally other devs to build upon it, just like I'm doing here :)
+You're also welcome to use any of the art or code to create an entirely new NFT project and rally other devs to build upon it, just like I'm doing here :) I'm happy to support people who want to take IaNFT, FLOASIS and/or FLAOSIS Items any new direction they may feel inspired to go.

-### Example Use Case
+### Example Use Cases
 IaNFT and FLOASIS Items are meant to unlock truly collaborative and decentralized on-chain NFT experiences on Flow.
 Simply put, this means that it's YOU who creates and sells the vast majority of accessory NFTs for the characters of The FLOASIS.
 With FLOASIS Items, it's like going from zero to *"I have my own mainnet deployed full stack NFT project"* quickly and with as little friction as possible.

 In the real world I can get a smartphone case from anyone who makes one that fits my phone, not just the phone maker.
 I can buy art to hang on the wall in my room, score some pink and black retro Nike shoes to wear, or foolishly keep potted plants on the dashboard of my car, basically whatever I want.
 I want to do something similar with my NFTs as they travel around on the Flow blockchain.
-Here are some sample use cases illustrating how that looks:
+Here are some sample use cases illustrating what that might look like:

-##### A community member forks FLOASIS Items and independantly sells NFT accessories
+#### A community member forks FLOASIS Items and independantly sells NFT accessories
-A totally unrelated and independant Flow developer creates the CryptoNyans project, *premium Nyan cats for FLOASIS NFTs to ride around the metaverse* (someone please make this!!!).
+A totally unrelated and independant Flow developer creates the CryptoNyans project, *premium Nyan cats for FLOASIS NFTs to fly you around the metaverse* (someone please make this!!!).
 Inhabitants from each of the 7 known planets in The FLOASIS are able to purchase a NyanCat specific to their home planet.

 ```images
 FLOASIS NFT (build by hichana)